 Different model sizes have different mounting plates.
-Ensure there's enough room to mount the indoor unit (refer to Fig. 6).
+Ensure there's enough room to mount the indoor unit (See Fig. 8 - on page 9).

 The following measurements can be located on these figures:

 - Width of mounting plate

 - Height of mounting plate

-- Width of indoor unit relative to plate •
+- Width of indoor unit relative to plate

-- Height of indoor unit relative to plate
+- · Height of indoor unit relative to plate

 - Recommended position of wall hole (both to the left and right of mounting plate)

 - Relative distances between the screw holes.